inbo/camtraptor/.github/CONTRIBUTING.md

 ### Share the love ❤️

-Think camtrapdp is useful?
+Think camtraptor is useful?
 Let others discover it, by telling them in person, via Twitter or a blog post.

-Using camtrapdp for a paper you are writing?
+Using camtraptor for a paper you are writing?
 Consider [citing it][citation].
 Still, this package is more a test environment to contribute and improve existent packages, such as [camtrapR](https://jniedballa.github.io/camtrapR/).

 ### Ask a question ⁉️

-Using camtrapdp and got stuck?
+Using camtraptor and got stuck?
 Browse the [documentation][website] to see if you can find a solution.
 Still stuck?
 Post your question as an [issue on GitHub][new_issue].
 While we cannot offer user support, we'll try to do our best to address it, as questions often lead to better documentation or the discovery of bugs.

 Want to ask a question in private?
 Contact the package maintainer by [email][email].

 ### Propose an idea 💡

-Have an idea for a new camtrapdp feature?
+Have an idea for a new camtraptor feature?
 Take a look at the [documentation][website] and [issue list][issues] to see if it isn't included or suggested yet.
 If not, suggest your idea as an [issue on GitHub][new_issue].
 While we can't promise to implement your idea, it helps to:

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible.